neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/naming-things.md

 # Naming things

 This one is about naming things in C#.
-After years of developing in .NET, we have created some naming conventions.
+In years of developing applications on .NET platform, we have slowly adapted some naming conventions.
+This post covers them from project names to class member names.

+## Projects and assemblies